 Negotiating Due Diligence

 Due diligence starts before you sign a purchase agreement (PA).
 First and foremost, you need a detail oriented and experienced real estate attorney on your side.
 This attorney will help you to spot pitfalls and resolve problems.
 This is not the time to save a small amount of money.
 In this world, average people do get what they pay for.
-Experienced attorney will guide you and resolve problems creatively, as oppose to learn on your dime.
+An experienced attorney will guide you and resolve problems creatively, as opposed to learning on your dime.

 You should ask for service contracts, prior survey, existing environmental reports, and other applicable reports.
 If you don’t ask, the answer is always no. But if you ask, you may get the files.

-The goal in this stage is verify the income, verify the expense, and determine whether the property is a good fit to your financial goal.
+The goal in this stage is to verify the income, to verify the expense, and to determine whether the property is a good fit to your financial goal.

-Finally, you should visit the property, not once, but multiple times at different hours to get a true feeling of it.
+Finally, you should visit the property, not once, but multiple times at different hours to get a true feeling for it.

 Attorney Lei Jiang is an experienced real estate attorney licensed in Ohio, New York, Michigan and Illinois.
 She has helped many clients to achieve success in real estate.
 For real estate issues, transactions, or disputes, please contact her at (440) 835-2271.